-Don’t worry, though, because getting rid of them is not a difficult or expensive process, and you probably already have everything in you need in your home.
+Luckily, getting rid of them is not a difficult or expensive process.
+In fact, you might already have everything you need right in your bathroom cabinet.

-Before we get down to the details of eliminating mealybugs, however, you need to understand why they’re so bad for your plants and you need to learn to identify them before they get out of control.
-So let’s get started!
+Before we get down to the details of eliminating mealybugs, though, it’s important to understand why they’re so bad for your plants and you need to learn to identify them before they get out of control.

 While we all love succulents for their incredibly low-maintenance qualities, mealybugs are something that succulent-grower needs to watch out for.